Negative Binomial Distribution In C++ - C++ Programming Tutorial

 Example 1:

-Let us take an example to illustrate the negativebinomialdistribution function in C++.
+Let's consider a scenario to demonstrate the negativebinomialdistribution function in C++.

 Example